spacecolonyone/MarsCityState/README.md

 The service platform will be instrumental to the development of the city and its design will need to stay focused on a few simple concepts that will allow it to evolve together with the city and at the same time stay reliable.
 These three concepts and their high-level design are:

 - **Modular infrastructure** - The purpose of the infrastructure will be to connect service providers to service consumers.
 The entire city infrastructure will be composed of standardized modular building blocks that can transport goods from service providers to service consumers.
 They will also be easy to add, maintain and recycle.
-The building blocks will be connected and have common monitoring and control aided by artificial intelligence and robots.
-In the simplest implementations the individual blocks will be controlled by a central control center but as the technology advances they will be autonomously performing basic procedures, too.
+These modules will be connected and have common monitoring and control aided by artificial intelligence and robots.
+In the simplest implementations the individual modules will be controlled by a central control center but as the technology advances they will be autonomously performing basic procedures, too.
 We will look into the design of the infrastructure in the next section

 - **Regulation for services** - Some services will be essential to life and other services will be highly valued by residents or businesses.
 For those critical services the governor will impose regulation so that the entire community can rely on their availability and quality.
 The regulation will be in the form of rules, service providers must comply to, and will be coded into the infrastructure, meaning that the monitoring and control capabilities of the infrastructure will extend to tracking the availability and quality of the critical services.
 The governor will have the power to enforce the regulation by blocking non-compliant service providers.
 The governor will also be monitoring the risks of future non-compliance and mitigate the risks by, for example, contracting additional service providers.

 - **Marketplace for services** - The platform will be open to businesses to provide various services to the residents and to other businesses.
 The marketplace will be an open IT system serving as an interface between service providers and residents.
-It will build on top of the automation, monitoring and control of the modular infrastructure, and on top of the visibility to the governor for regulation purposes to provide a network of consumers and suppliers.
+It will provide a network of consumers and suppliers building on the automation, monitoring and control of the modular infrastructure.
 It will offer the possibility to make direct purchase transactions between consumers and producers but also build and run entire supply chains.
 It will also be open for extensions so that interested businesses can specialize in extending it with value-add services over the interactions on the marketplace.

 The service platform will start small with the foundation of the city and will grow with it.
 It will also influence the three milestones of the development roadmap.